-Other.
-The following exceptions also apply.

-• Distributions incorrectly indicated as early distributions by code 1, J, or S in box 7 of Form 1099-R. Include on line 2 the amount you received when you were age 591/2 or older.

-• Distributions from a section 457 plan, which aren't from a rollover from a qualified retirement plan.

-• Distributions from a plan maintained by an employer if:

-1. You separated from service by March 1, 1986;

-2. As of March 1, 1986, your entire interest was in pay status under a written election that provides a specific schedule for the distribution of your entire interest; and

-3. The distribution is actually being made under the written election.

-• Distributions that are dividends paid with respect to stock described in section 404(k).

-• Distributions from annuity contracts to the extent that the distributions are allocable to the investment in the contract before August 14, 1982.
+- 07 IRA distributions made to certain unemployed individuals for health insurance premiums. - 08 IRA distributions made for qualified higher education expenses. - 09 IRA distributions made for the purchase of a first home, up to \$10,000. - 10 Qualified retirement plan distributions made due to an IRS levy. - 11 Qualified distributions to reservists while serving on active duty for at least 180 days. - 12 Distributions incorrectly indicated as early distributions by code 1, J, or S in box 7 of Form 1099-R. Include on line 2 the amount you received when you were age 59/2 or older. - 13 Distributions from a section 457 plan, which aren't from a rollover from a qualified retirement plan. - Distributions from a plan maintained by an employer if: 1.
+You separated from service by March 1, 1986; 2.
+As of March 1, 1986, your entire interest was in pay status under a written election that provides a specific schedule for the distribution of your entire interest; and 3.
+The distribution is actually being made under the written election. - 15 Distributions that are dividends paid with respect to stock described in section 404(k). - 16 Distributions from annuity contracts to the extent that the distributions are allocable to the investment in the contract before August 14, 1982.
 For additional exceptions that apply to annuities, see Tax on Early Distributions under Special Additional Taxes in Pub.
-575.

-• Distributions that are phased retirement annuity payments made to federal employees.
+575. - 17 Distributions that are phased retirement annuity payments made to federal employees.
 See Pub.
-721 for more information on the phased retirement program.

-• Permissible withdrawals under section 414(w).

-• Qualified birth or adoption distributions.
-Attach a statement that provides the name, age, and TIN of the child or eligible adoptee.
+721 for more information on the phased retirement program. - 18 Permissible withdrawals under section 414(w). - 19 Qualified birth or adoption distributions.
+Attach a statement that provides the name, age, and TIN of the child or eligible adoptee. - 20 Distributions due to terminal illness made on or after December 30, 2022.
+Distributions that are made after the date on which your physician has certified that you have an illness or physical condition that can reasonably be expected to result in death in 84 months or less after the date of the certification. - 21 Corrective distributions made on or after December 29, 2022, the income on excess contributions distributed before the due date of the tax return (including extensions). - 99 Enter this code if more than one exception applies.